 Native American and Indigenous Studies at Evergreen is an interdisciplinary field that examines the histories, cultures, politics, and contemporary experiences of Indigenous peoples in the Northwest and beyond.
 Founded upon visionary leadership and long-term relationships between Pacific Northwest tribes and Evergreen, programs in Native studies embrace indigenous knowledge as a field of multidisciplinary study.
 Faculty develop culturally relevant curriculum that strengthens the college's connection to indigenous peoples of the United States, Canada, Aotearoa, and the Pacific Rim.
-Classes take place both on the Olympia campus and at area tribal centers where Evergreen’s Reservation-Based Community-Determined programs are offered.
+Classes take place both on the Olympia campus and at area tribal centers.

 As you learn about Native studies, you will get experience combining theory with practice.
 Learn from indigenous Pacific Rim artists in the Longhouse’s carving studio.
 Explore the canoe as transportation, cultural artifact, and symbol of sovereignty and nation-building through a tribal canoe journey.
 Learn issues of tribal governance, economic sustainability, and self-determination from tribal leaders and policy makers.

 Join us in an education that doesn’t just change your life — it gives you the tools to change the world.